 You need to pay fees when you lodge your application form.

-Fees for filming and photography activities involving 11 or more people without prescribed structures (effective 1 July 2015)
+Fees for filming and photography for 11 or more people without prescribed structures (effective 1 July 2016)

-Fees for filming and photography – structures involved (effective 1 July 2015)
+Fees for filming and photography – with prescribed structures (effective 1 July 2016)

 |Fee title||Number of people involved|